95858 - Practices of Social Involvement and Citizen Participation

 3) Application part focused on the realization of:

-- an empirical research conducted during the course and experienced by the working groups
+- an empirical research experience conducted during the course and tested by the working groups, integrated with the project path carried out as part of the integrated SUSTAINABILITY ISSUES AND TARGETS LAB course

 Readings/Bibliography